khdxsohee/Lumina-AI-Micro-SaaS/README.md

 - **Responsive**: Optimized for everything from mobile handhelds to ultra-wide displays.

 ---
-*Created by a Senior Frontend Architect.*
+*Created by a Senior Frontend Architect.* "khdxsohee"